Mobility for all

 Transportation is a critical part of everyday life.
 Whether someone needs to get to work, school, medical appointments, shopping, recreation or social opportunities, public transit is a great option available to everyone in our communities to help get them where they need to go.
 Using fixed route (bus) public transit can be challenging or impossible for some people with disabilities.
 This guide has been prepared to help explain the accessibility options available on Rider Transit and to explain how use our ADA Paratransit program.

-Rider Transit offers a low-cost, curb-to-curb ADA accessible Paratransit ride sharing service to help meet the needs of mobility-impaired residents in our area that find it difficult to use and/or navigate the fixed route bus service.
+Rider Transit offers a low-cost, “origin to destination”, curb to curb ADA accessible Paratransit vehicle ride sharing service (drivers will assist riders from door to door as needed), to help meet the needs of mobility impaired residents in our area that find it difficult or impossible to use and/or navigate the fixed route bus service.
 “Shared-ride” means passengers may travel with more than one passenger with different destinations and/or origins.

 - Unconditional (permanent)